Optimal Reinsurance under Endogenous Default and Background Risk: Introduction

 \subsection{Summary and Contributions of the Paper}

-We study an optimal insurance problem in a one-period model for a utility-maximizing buyer who is exposed to an insurable loss $X$.
-For an insurance contract (with indemnity) $I$, the seller applies the expected-value principle, with a nonnegative loading $\eta$, to calculate the premium by $\pi(I) = (1 + \eta) \Eb[I]$.
-The seller's terminal reserve is $R = (S + \pi(I))^+$, in which $S$ is a random variable and captures the seller's (additive) background risk.
-As argued in Section \ref{sub:motivation}, we consider the seller's endogenous default and define it as an event whenever the indemnity $I$ exceeds the seller's reserve $R$.
-As such, for a contract $I$, the indemnity payment received by the buyer changes from ``\emph{contractual} amount'' $I$ to ``\emph{actual} amount'' $\Ib = I \cdot \mathbf{1}_{\{I \leq R \}} + \tau R \cdot \mathbf{1}_{\{I > R \}}$, in which $\tau \in [0,1]$ is the recovery ratio in case of an endogenous default.
-The buyer is aware that their insurance contract may be nonperforming (i.e., receiving $\Ib$ instead of $I$) and seeks an optimal contract $I^*$ to maximize the expected utility of their terminal wealth, as formulated in Section \ref{sec:model}.
+We study an optimal reinsurance problem in a one-period model for a utility-maximizing insurer who is exposed to an insurable loss $X$.
+For a reinsurance contract with indemnity function $I$, denote $\mathcal{I}$ as the indemnity payment (traditionally $\mathcal{I}:=I(X)$); the reinsurer charges a premium \( \pi(I) = (1 + \eta)\Eb[\Ic] \) under the expected-value principle, with loading factor \( \eta \geq 0 \).
+The reinsurer's terminal reserve is $R = (S + \pi(I))^+$, in which $S$ is a random variable and captures the reinsurer's background risk.
+With this setting, the reinsurer's initial reserve \( r \) at time $0$ evolves stochastically to \( S \) at time 1; as such, \( S - r \) is the background risk, but mathematically, it is equivalent to directly call \(S\) the reinsurer's background risk.
+As argued in Section \ref{sub:motivation}, we consider the reinsurer's endogenous default and define it as an event whenever the indemnity payment $\Ic$ exceeds the reinsurer's reserve $R$.
+As such, for a contract $I$, the indemnity payment received by the insurer changes from ``\emph{contractual} amount'' $\Ic$ to ``\emph{actual} amount'' $\Ib = \Ic \cdot \mathbf{1}_{\{ \Ic \leq R \}} + \tau R \cdot \mathbf{1}_{\{ \Ic > R \}}$, in which $\tau \in [0,1]$ is the recovery rate in case of an endogenous default.
+The insurer is aware that its reinsurance contract may be nonperforming and seeks an optimal contract $I^*$ to maximize the expected utility of its terminal wealth.